Limeth/ip-api-rust/README.md

 ## Requirements
 You need `tokio_core` in order to use this library, as the construction of `IpApi` requires an instance of `Handle`.
+You need Rust 1.26 or later for `impl Trait`.